 Why is abortion now illegal in 20 states?
 Donald Trump appointed three Supreme Court justices who voted to overturn Roe v.
 Wade, the 1973 landmark case that generally protected the right of women to have abortions.
 Trump says he is proud of killing Roe v.
 Wade and proud to be “the most pro-life president in American history.”

 Leaving women’s health care to the states means a woman’s health care choices are a function of where we live.
 This change is leading to many women becoming very ill or even dying because we can’t get the health care we need in their state.
-Leaving it to the states means one in three women of reproductive age now live in a state with a Trump abortion ban.
+Leaving it to the states means one in three women of reproductive age now lives in a state with a Trump abortion ban.
 And don’t believe Trump when he says he is not in favor of a national abortion ban.
-When Congress tried to pass a national abortion ban in 2017, Trump endorsed it and promised to sign.
+When Congress tried to pass a national abortion ban in 2017, Trump endorsed it and promised to sign it.

 Every day, we witness the devastating impacts of the Dobbs decision — teenagers forced to carry a child due to incest or women bleeding out in hospital parking lots because of scared doctors.
 States across our nation have passed laws to criminalize doctors, punish women and threaten them with prison time, simply for reproductive care.
 Several of these laws have no exceptions for rape or incest.